-There are the “best brand-name only” trekkers, who have the top-of-the-line shiny gear that matches the latest magazine ads and fiber research stats, and there are the hikers that push on in their Crocks and jackets that have long since lost any weather-proofing they had to the winds of time.
+There are the “best brand-name only” trekkers, who have the top-of-the-line shiny gear that matches the latest magazine ads and fiber research stats, and there are the hikers that push on in their trainers and jackets that have long since lost any weather-proofing they had to the winds of time.

 Most of all, they have to be comfortable.

 Hiking boots used to always just be made one way, with leather.
 These days there are two choices:

 - Leather - it's still heavily used in state-of-the-art boots, and it's most often used in one piece - this means that there are no seams that can be prone to leakage.
 The more "single piece" the better.
 Leather makes for very lightweight construction.

 - Single/Double synthetic - heavier but more waterproof materials.
 In fact, modern boots would not be possible without synthetic materials.
 Double booths have additional removable insulation.

 Hiking boots come in all sorts of shapes and sizes, and you may also prefer to look at hiking shoes, which in some cases might do for light hiking.
 For a multi day trek though we do recommend boots as they support your ankles on those long and strenous walks.
 Importantly you'll find the better quality boots are ones that are hand made with care and attention, but they come at a price.
 Whether you are on a budget or ready to spend to have something lifelong lasting, here's the need to know information.

 The way your boots fit is so fundamentally important.
 If you are trying on a pair the first thing you should do is take out the insole and place your foot on it.
 This is to see if your foot fits in the space of the insole.
 You may find your feet are wide and spill over the sides of the insole, this means the boots are too narrow for your feet, they will constrict and cause problems and feel uncomfortable after a short time.
 Similarly if there's lots of space between the outside edge and your foot and the sole, these boots are probably too wide for your feet.